kamiwaza-ai/ai-sales-table/README.md

 POST /api/rows
 - Add a new row (website) to analyze
-- Triggers extraction for all existing columns
+- Triggers extraction for all columns

 GET /api/data
 - Retrieve current state of the grid